cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-DATA-PROCESSORS REENGINEERING-EN.md

 * Prime contractor
 * Engineering
 * EOPF Development
-* Best Practices implementations
+* ITT organisation by Best Practices
 * Maintenance of legacy L0 and L1 S2 processors

 ![Main Picture](Project ESA-DATA-PROCESSORS REENGINEERING-EN pict 2.png)

 The features are as follows:
-* The Reference System Service provides 3 operational functions:
+* The EOPF includes:
-	* sampled systematic Production and Distribution Service;
+*     Software Development Environment (SDE)
+*     Core Python modules (CPM), the common libraries for product reading/writing/filtering, concurrent reading/writing, numerical computations, logs, traces, etc.
+*     Reference Web Site (RWS) as an entry point to the project
+*     ITT organisation by Best Practices for the reengineering
+*     Data Processors reengineering
-	* ad-hoc Production and Distribution Service;
+*     Legacy and reengineered processors maintenance
-	* environment to assure the test, integration, validation, benchmarking of Sentinel Data Processors.

 # Project implementation

 The project objectives are as follows:
-* Develop the generic Earth Observation Processor Framework (EOPF) and the associated reengineering of the L0 L1 L2 processors to support the transition of the Copernicus ground segment to a cloud environment and an improvement of the storage / recalculation strategy of the generated data.
+* Develop the generic Earth Observation Processor Framework (EOPF) and the associated reengineering of the L0 L1 L2 processors to support the transition of the Copernicus ground segment (Sentinel-1, -2 and -3 Land) to a cloud environment and an improvement of the storage / recalculation strategy of the generated data.

 The processes for carrying out the project are:
-* Agile, Continuous integration, DevOps, DevSecOps, GitFlow
+* Agile, Continuous integration, DevOps, DevSecOps, GitFlow, ESA Best Practices, ESA ECSS Light

 # Technical characteristics

 The solution key points are as follows:
 * The Software Development Environment stack offers a feature-complete, pragmatic and modern DevOps tooling centered on Gitlab.
 * The Core Python Modules architecture is Pangeo-like: based on 3 central open source projects Dask, Xarray and Jupyter.

 ![Archi Picture](Project ESA-DATA-PROCESSORS REENGINEERING-EN pict 3.png)